23.2. Background#

 RTEMS automatically invokes the fatal error manager upon detection of an error it considers to be fatal.
 Similarly, the user should invoke the fatal error manager upon detection of a fatal error.

-Each static or dynamic user extension set may include a fatal error handler.
-The fatal error handler in the static extension set can be used to provide access to debuggers and monitors which may be present on the target hardware.
+Each user extensions set may include a fatal error handler.
+The fatal error handler in the initial extension sets can be used to provide access to debuggers and monitors which may be present on the target hardware.
 If any user-supplied fatal error handlers are installed, the fatal error manager will invoke them.
 Usually, the board support package provides a fatal error extension which resets the board.
-If no user handlers are configured or if all the user handler return control to the fatal error manager, then the RTEMS default fatal error handler is invoked.
-If the default fatal error handler is invoked, then the system state is marked as failed.
+If no user handlers are configured or if all the user handler return control to the fatal error manager, then the CPU port provided idle loop executes.

 The following fatal sources are defined for RTEMS via the rtems_fatal_source enumeration.
 Each symbolic name has the corresponding numeric fatal source in parenthesis.